basecamp/handbook/international-travel-guide.md

 * Touch ID: Reenable on your phone, tablet, and laptop.
 * Dropbox: Log in and reconnect, but only if needed during travel.
 * Basecamp app: Reinstall on your phone, tablet, and laptop.
-* 1Password: Add the Basecamp team back to your apps.
-Holler in SIP and we'll add you back to the Basecamp team.
+* 1Password: Turn off Travel Mode.
+Go to https://basecamp.1password.com/profile and click Disable Travel Mode.
+Next time you open 1Password, you'll have full access again.
 * Email apps: Add your @basecamp.com account again.
 * Basecamp source code: Download and restore the archive of your Basecamp git repos, but only if needed during travel.
 * Other sensitive documents: Download and restore, but only if needed during travel.